Easy classics to read for beginners.

 18 Easiest Classic Novels to Read

-Of course, everyone reads at a different level.
-While some of you may blow through the behemoth that is Anna Karenina in a few days (which I’ve yet to do, by the way), some of us may prefer our Shakespeare with a helpful side of cliff notes.
+Everyone reads at a different level.
+While some of you may blow through Anna Karenina in a few days, others may prefer our Shakespeare with a helpful side of cliff notes.

-If that’s you, that’s okay!
-The point of reading classic novels isn’t to torture yourself.
-In fact, getting a little bit of help with cliff notes or lightening your load by reading an abridged version can really improve the reading experience by demystifying archaic vocabulary and helping you get straight to the heart of the message.
+If that’s you, that’s okay—the point of reading classic novels isn’t to torture yourself.
+In fact, getting a little bit of help with cliff notes or an abridged version can really improve the reading experience by demystifying archaic vocabulary and helping you get straight to the heart of the message.

 To help you get started, I put together a list of some of the best classics for beginners.
 Some of these I read in middle school, some in high school, and some I still haven’t gotten to yet (but they’re on my list!).